 Drives formatted with FAT or FAT32 file systems cannot take a single file that is larger than what the file system structure allows – 4GB.
 Lets just resolve the problem already!

-Possible Solutions to “The File is Too Large for the Destination File System” Error Message
+Options to Fix “The File is Too Large for the Destination File System” Error Message

 The following are options to resolve “The File is Too Large for the Destination File System” error: